-Enzo is a veteran dj of over 35 years in clubs and radio.
+Enzo is a veteran dj of 40 years in clubs and radio.
 He’s played everything from hole-in-the-wall punk clubs in the early 80s, to European style techno clubs in the late 90s, and everything in between.
 He’s also done Top 40, Hot A.C., and Modern Rock commercial radio.

 Disillusioned by the homogenous wasteland the medium had become, he walked away from radio at the turn of the millennium, and never looked back.

 One night in 2006, while walking home from the grocery store, quite by accident, he dropped his keys in front of 1621 W.Broad St.

 As he went to pick them up, he noticed the small, hand written paper sign on the door that read “WRIR Richmond Independent Radio”.

 He fondly likens that moment to being akin to discovering the holy grail.